 Provide details of student arrival times where students have booked an airport transfer

-The Accommodation Officer will liaise between the student and homestay host when issues arise and will find alternative accommodation for the student where issues cannot be resolved
+Liaise (through our Accommodation Officer) between the student and homestay host when issues arise and will find alternative accommodation for the student where issues cannot be resolved

 How we place students